-High on the list of many children’s (not to mention grown up’s) wish lists is a ticket to one of the Warner Brothers Studio Tours.
+High on the list of many children’s (not to mention grown up’s) wish lists is a ticket to one of the Warner Brothers Studio Tours in London.
 While it’s guaranteed to be a magical and memorable day out, knowing exactly what to expect will help you get the most out of it.

 Tickets need to be booked online, as they’re not available to purchase on the day.
 Each tour has a maximum capacity and a specific start time.
 Other than this, there are a few other key elements of the tours that will be useful to know, so take a look at this ‘need to know’ checklist and get up to speed before your visit.